A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How can I tell if I'm eligible for state-funded health insurance subsidies?

-Just like federal subsidies, eligibility for state-funded subsidies is typically based on how your household income compares with the federal poverty level.
-For 2024 coverage, states use 2023 federal poverty level numbers.
-As noted above, the eligibility limits differ from one state to another, but this chart is a good reference that shows the incomes that correlate with various percentages of the 2023 poverty level, depending on family size.
+Just like federal subsidies, eligibility for state-funded subsidies is typically based on how your household income compares with the federal poverty level (FPL).
+For 2025 coverage, states use 2024 FPL numbers.
+As noted above, the eligibility limits differ from one state to another, but this chart is a good reference that shows the incomes that correlate with various percentages of the 2024 FPL, depending on family size.

-To get federal cost-sharing reductions, you have to select a Silver plan, and that’s also true of the state-funded cost-sharing reductions (as noted above, these plans are labeled “turquoise” in New Mexico).
+To get federal cost-sharing reductions, you have to select a Silver plan, and that’s also true of the state-funded cost-sharing reductions (as noted above, these plans are labeled "turquoise" in New Mexico).
 In most cases, state-funded premium subsidies can be used for plans at any metal level, although that’s not always the case.
-(For example, Connecticut’s program only applies to Silver-level plans, and it subsidizes both premiums and cost-sharing.)
+(For example, Connecticut’s program only applies to Silver-level plans, and it subsidizes both premiums and cost-sharing; Washington's state-funded subsidies are only available on certain Silver and Gold plans)

 If my state offers state-funded health insurance subsidies, can I also get federal ACA subsidies?